With literally thousands of stocks available, where can you find better trade ideas?

-2. Invest in some technology.
-When I first started trading, the technological landscape was much different than today.
-In fact, in retrospect the resources that day traders had when I was first starting seem rudimentary.
+When I first started trading, the technological landscape was much different than it is today.
+In fact, in retrospect, the resources that day traders had when I was first starting seem rudimentary.

-Fancy technology alone will not make you a great trader (you need to learn how to trade first: refer back to #1).
+Fancy technology alone will not make you a great trader (you need to learn how to trade first: refer back to tip number one).
 However, the incredible technology at our fingertips today can really help you generate trade ideas and gain insight on stocks.

-Programs like StocksToTrade allow you incredible resources for filtering stocks based on your chosen criteria.
+Programs like StocksToTrade provide incredible resources for filtering stocks based on your chosen criteria.
 You can gain access to the top percent gainers and losers, quickly scan the highs and lows, and filter data for research.

 Readers of this blog and people who have followed my career know that I’m all about studying stock charts.
 Truthfully, I consider it one of the secrets to my success.
-Investing in a program like this allows you to do it easily and efficiently…far more efficiently than I ever did in my first few years…so definitely utilize it and make your life easier!
+Investing in a program like this allows you to do it easily and efficiently — far more efficiently than I ever did in my first few years.
+Utilize it and make your life easier!

-Some podcasts, like The Steady Trade Podcast, offer interviews with successful traders wherein they speak about their specific methods and tricks for generating trade ideas.
-This offers a lot of valuable information on successful practices, and can be very inspiring.
+Some podcasts, like The Steady Trade Podcast, offer interviews with successful traders during which they speak about their specific methods and tricks for generating trade ideas.
+This offers a lot of valuable information on successful practices and can be very inspiring.

 Studying stock charts is one of the best ways to begin to determine patterns.
-This is what will help you determine if a stock is a good investment.
+This is what will help you decide whether a stock is a good investment.
 However, it’s not just about looking at the stock charts.
 It’s about actually figuring out what they mean.

 For many, the process will start by scanning the stock charts and filtering gainers or losers.
 Then, the trader might zero in on a few potential stocks to trade.
 But filtering the volume and percentages isn’t enough.
 The trader in question will need to do research to back up the information that they are finding.

-Often, during the process of scanning and researching, you’ll find that you will begin to have trade ideas.
+Often, during the process of scanning and researching, you’ll find that you uncover trade ideas.
 Even if you never end up moving on the particular stock you’re researching at any given moment, it can inspire future success.
 For instance, if you notice that most of the gainers are in a particular sector or industry, this can inspire you to be proactive to look at other opportunities in the same arena.
 This can help you be a nimble and proactive trader.

-Let’s start with good news.
-Say you have Company X which is offering a new product.
+Say Company X is offering a new product.
 They claim that this is going to be the next big thing.
 Or, they say that they’ve hired a new bigwig CEO.
 Things like this can potentially affect the value of their stock, causing it to go up.

 Following the news and world events can clue you in on potential catalysts like this.
 Alternately, catalysts might be something that you seek out after you’ve scanned stocks in a particular arena.
 No matter when or how you are looking for catalysts, they often can help you generate trade ideas.

-6. Look at the market’s past performance.
-Look to the past to inform the future.
+Look at the past to predict the future.
 No, I’m not turning into Yoda or anything.
-I’m just saying that to give yourself trade ideas today, look at what was happening yesterday.
+I’m just saying that, to give yourself trade ideas today, look at what was happening yesterday.

-7. Follow other traders.
-If everyone else is doing something, should you, too?
+If everyone else is doing something, should you do it, too?
 Absolutely not.
-But, you may benefit from watching what they’re doing from a safe distance.
+However, you may benefit from watching what they’re doing from a safe distance.